Wong Kar-wai: Controversy

+Nearly all of Wong's films have lost money, causing difficulties for investors and producers.
+Wong's friend Alan Tang, who financed Days of Being Wild, was driven to the brink of bankruptcy, while Song Dai, head of Sil-Metropole Organisation, suffered a heart attack on the set of The Grandmaster due to the director's uncontrolled overruns.
+The Grandmaster, which spent ten years in development and five years in production, continually expanded its roster of investors as it faced repeated budget crises and required new backers to sustain funding.
+In April 2012, Sil-Metropole unilaterally announced that The Grandmaster would be released on December 18 in an attempt to pressure Wong to complete the film, but the deadline was missed once again before it finally premiered on January 6, 2013.
+In 2025, Tiffany Chen, co-head of China Star Entertainment, stated that it is the company's policy never to collaborate with Wong, citing his poor business record, and credited Wong's longtime collaborator William Chang as the real force behind his productions.
+According to one of Cheng Jun-nian's recordings, Zhang Yisong, co-producer of Blossoms Shanghai, likewise refused to work with Wong again after the difficult collaboration.

 Filmography and awards

-Wong's oeuvre consists of ten directed features, 16 films where is he credited only as screenwriter, and seven films from other directors that he has produced.
+Wong's oeuvre consists of ten directed features, 16 films where is he credited only as screenwriter, one television series and seven films by other directors that he produced.
 He has also directed commercials, short films, and music videos, and contributed to two anthology films.
 He has received awards and nominations from organisations in Asia, Europe, North America, and South America.
-In 2006, Wong accepted the National Order of the Legion of Honour: Knight (Lowest Degree) from the French Government.
+In 2006, Wong accepted the National Order of the Legion of Honour: Knight (Lowest Degree) from the French government.
 In 2013, he was bestowed with the title of a Commander of the Ordre des Arts et des Lettres, the highest order, by French Foreign Minister Laurent Fabius.
 The International Film Festival of India gave Wong a Lifetime Achievement Award in 2014.